the-events-calendar/event-tickets/readme.txt

 * Tweak - Improved our JSON-LD output to include tickets [43595]
 * Tweak - Record the user ID associated with the creation of new attendee records [44347]
 * Tweak - Fixed translation domain on a few strings [46524]
+* Fix - Target specific input fields when check for remaining tickets to help with theme compatibility issues such as Avada, thanks Michael C!
+[46789]

 = [4.1.4] 2016-05-19 =